taddison/auspicia-oblativa/docs/roadmap.md

 # Auspicia Oblativa Roadmap

 Webhooks in.
 Webhooks out.
-Designed to take notifications from monitoring systems and apply filters and routing rules to let you know something needs your attention (Slack, MS Teams, PagerDuty).
+Designed to take notifications from monitoring systems and apply filters and routing rules to let you know something needs your attention.
+Targeting Azure Monitor -> MS Teams for v1.

+Some guiding principles:

+- Authoring new alerts should allow for easy testing (does it fire when I think? does it look right? have I broken the world?)
+- Rich message delivery should be easy to author (server X triggers an alert? we have a custom dashboard for that) - aim to leverage the message card/adaptive card format
+- Initial deploy should support stateless routing, with an eye to extend later with throttling, suppression, status, and more.

+---

+## Old stuff

+No longer part of the roadmap - kept for inspiration pending cleanup

+---

 ## 0.1
 - Schema for a `InNotification`, `NotificationRule`, `OutNotification`, `OutNotificationTarget`